 Wondering when it’s safe to give honey to your baby?
-Pediatrician Kimberly Churbock, MD, answers this question from our series, The Short Answer.
+Pediatrician Kimberly Churbock, MD, answers.

-A.: Honey is a tasty natural sweetener, but it isn’t safe to give to your baby if she is less than 1 year old.
+A: Honey is a delicious natural sweetener, but it isn’t safe to give to your baby if they are less than 1 year old.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Botulism affects nerve function and can cause weakness.
 It’s important to note that botulism is rare, but when it occurs, it can sometimes be life-threatening.
-It affects nerve function and can cause weakness and paralysis.
-Symptoms of botulism in infants can include constipation, difficulty sucking and a weakened cry.
+Symptoms of botulism in infants can include constipation, difficulty sucking, droopy eyelids and a weakened cry.